 Sanctuary, a safe haven for the paranormal, was in full swing tonight.
 Marissa sat off in a corner, her red hair falling in ringlets around her face tonight.
 Her eyes, a strange crystal purple, scanned the occupants with a bar in unique fashion.
 Most were human.
 Some were Apollites – a unique breed fathered by the god Apollo, who were cursed to die at the age of 27.
 Most painfully at that.
 Unless, of course, they became Daimons.
-They were beings that sucked out the souls of human beings, and even Were-Hunters.
+Daimons were soul-sucking vampires, ones that left a special mark on the world.

 Now Were-Hunters were even more peculiar.
 They were what humans liked to call shape shifters.
 There were so many unique breeds.
 Tigers, wolves, bears, and many others.
 The sanctuary she was currently in were actually owned by a bear clan.
 They were friendly to her, something that was rare from someone who knew who, or better yet, what, her big brother was.